A Cubed Sphere Fast Multipole Method: Problems

 \subsection{Poisson equation}

 The first problem is the Poisson equation on the sphere,

-where the data field has mean zero, $\int_S fdS = 0$.
-An application appearing below arises when $f$ is the vorticity of a fluid flow and $\phi$ is the stream function.
+with the restriction that the data field has mean zero, $\int_S fdS = 0$.
+An application appearing below arises when $f$ is the vorticity of a fluid flow on the sphere and $\phi$ is the stream function.
 The kernel is the spherical Laplace Green's function~\cite{bogomolov1977dynamics, kimura1987vortex},

-Since spherical harmonics are eigenfunctions of the Laplacian, $\Delta Y_n^m=-n(n+1)Y_n^m$, they provide a reference solution to test the accuracy of the proposed methods.
+Spherical harmonics are eigenfunctions of the Laplacian, $\Delta Y_n^m=-n(n+1)Y_n^m$, and this provides a reference to test the accuracy of the proposed methods.
+In practice we use the real spherical harmonics $Y_{n,m} = (Y_n^m + (-1)^mY_n^{-m})/\sqrt{2}$ with order $m > 0$, where the solution of the Poisson equation is written as a convolution,

+When the integral is discretized, the computed $Y_{n,m}$ can be compared with the exact value.
+For degree $n=0$ we have the constant $Y_{0,0} =1/(2\sqrt{\pi})$ and the following relation is used as the reference,